edwardUL99/DockerWizard/README.md

   # file object representing dockerfile
   dockerfile:
     path: 'Dockerfile'
   # specifies a path to where files should be retrieved from when relative to file library.
-This path is relative to the working directory
+This path is relative to directory of the build file
   library: 'files'
   custom_commands: 'custom-commands.yaml'
   # list of file objects to copy to build directory